Why Are Eye Exams near you in Thornhill, Ontario Important?

 Since the onset of COVID-19, many children have been learning remotely through distance learning programs.
-While parents are concerned about their children falling behind academically, eye doctors are concerned that undiagnosed vision problems may impact the child’s school performance.
+While parents are concerned about their children falling behind academically, optometrists are concerned that undiagnosed vision problems may impact the child’s school performance.

 Undetected vision problems may hinder a child’s ability to learn.
-That's why eye doctors strongly recommend that children undergo a thorough Eye Exam before the new school year begins.
+That's why optometrists strongly recommend that children undergo a thorough Eye Exam before the new school year begins.

 The amount of time children spend looking at digital screens was already a concern in the pre-pandemic era—but the covid pandemic has only exacerbated the issue.
 According to the Indian Journal of Ophthalmology, children spent twice as much time on screens during COVID-related closures than they did prior to the pandemic.

 For one thing, spending prolonged periods of time on digital screens forces the eyes to work harder, making children and adults more susceptible to digital eye strain, one of the hallmark symptoms of computer vision syndrome.
 People who spend 2 or more consecutive hours staring at a screen are at higher risk of developing this condition.